rosenpass/rosenpass-website/content/en/blog/tlsrosenpass_july.md

 We needed two Rosenpass peers, and we set them up based on the two config files: `rp1` and `rp2`.

 They are written such that the two peers are talking to each other, respectively.
 Each peer reads its public key and secret key from files `public_key` and `secret_key`, and writes the Rosenpass shared key into a `key_out` file.
-After a successful key exchange, the files `rp1-key-out` and `rp2-key-out` will be be exactly equal.
+After a successful key exchange, the files `rp1-key-out` and `rp2-key-out` will be exactly equal.
 This key is what we then handed over to OpenSSL in the following section.

  rp1:
 ```bash